markmoxon/elite-over-econet/1-source-files/README.md

 # Source files for Elite over Econet

-This folder contains the source files for the Elite Compendium.
+This folder contains the source files for Elite over Econet.

 * [basic-programs](basic-programs) contains the source code for BASIC files such as ElScore and ElDebug